Mad Dogs (British TV series): Broadcast and ratings

 Scheduling of the series changed over the course of its development.
-The first announcement of the series in May 2010 stated it would be broadcast during the spring 2011, but by August it was announced it would be moved up to the autumn schedule, before it was ultimately settled to broadcast in February 2011.
+The first announcement of the series in May 2010 stated it would be broadcast during the spring of 2011, but in August 2010 it was announced it would be moved forward to the autumn schedule, before it was finally decided to broadcast in February 2011.
 The series premiere received overnight ratings of 967,000 viewers and a 4 per cent audience share.
-It became the second largest multichannel audience of the night, behind a repeat of EastEnders on BBC Three, which was seen by 1.061 million.
-The consolidated ratings for the first episode raised to 1.61 million viewers, which made the episode the second largest multichannel audience in its week, behind an episode of Glee on E4.
-It also became the 17th highest rated programme ever for Sky1.
+It became the second largest multichannel audience of the night, behind a repeat of EastEnders on BBC Three, which was watched by 1.061 million viewers.
+The consolidated ratings for the first episode raised to 1.61 million viewers, giving the episode the second largest multichannel audience for that week, behind an episode of Glee on E4.
 Overnight ratings declined steadily to 802,000 by episode two, and 691,000 by episode three.
-The first series finale went up to 938,000 viewers.
+The first series finale attracted 938,000 viewers.
+The first series became the eleventh most watched programme in Sky 1's history.
 The second series premiered on Sky1 on 19 January 2012.